Hamzakhan001/Hamzakhan001/README.md

 # 💫 About Me:
 I am a full stack web developer with 2+ years of professional web dev experience.<br>My skills are React,Node, Angular,.NET Core, PostgreSQL and MonogoDB.
-I've bachelors degree in <br>GIS development and have worked on multiple projects using Leaflet, Mapbox, Open Layers
+I've bachelors degree in <br>GIS development and have worked on multiple projects using Leaflet, Mapbox & Open Layers

 ## 🌐 Socials: